phlib/litmus-reseller-sdk/README.md

 If you have a callback URL configured with your Litmus reseller account, it will be called with an XML string when results are available, rather than needing to poll `Litmus::getEmailTest()`.
-The Callback `hydrateXml()` method can be used to create the appropriate result object.
+`Callback\Factory` can be used to create the appropriate result object.

 ## License